 Deglaze the Pot

 Remove the meat from the pot.
-Add a bit of wine, beer, or water with some vinegar or lemon juice in it to the pot.
+Add a bit of wine, beer, or water with some vinegar or lemon juice to the pot.
 The acid will help release the browned bits clinging to the pot.
 Scrape up any browned bits that prove stubborn in the face of the acid treatment; they are the source of great flavor.

 03 of 06